Skip to main content

 Still not sure?

-Need delayed capture, MIT, or recurring? ─────► Payment Intents
+Need delayed capture, MIT, or recurring? ──────► Payment Intents (engine)

-Common to all three
+Common to both paths

 • Webhooks.
 Same signed event surface — session.* for hosted checkout, payment_intent.* for intents.
 See Webhooks.